harrison-broadbent/personal_site/source/blog/middleman-rss-feed.html.md

 Thanks for reading!

 I hope this helped you add an RSS feed to your Middleman site.
+Since you're interested in Middleman, you might like my [Middleman blog template](/blog/ruby-middleman-blog).
+It comes with an RSS feed already setup, alongside Tailwind CSS, code highlighting and more.